ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 	render() {
 		super.render();

-		// Set the focus tracker.
+		// Setting the focus tracker.
 		// ...

 		// Start listening for the keystrokes coming from #element, which will allow